This post may contain affiliate links which means I earn a small commission if you decide to use my links. Disclosure here.

 Personalized Name Puzzles are another greay way to teach a child the ABCs.
 Besides learning letters, the little one will learn how to spell their name.
 I’ve bought one for my son and he loves it.
 Check it out on Etsy.

 Here are just a few amazing activities and ways to teach letters to your child, therefore feel free to check out Pinterest for more inspiration.
 Try searching “alphabet activities” and you will be bombarded with tons and tons of ideas.

 - Alphabet preschool worksheets

-I wanted to list some of our favourite books here.
+I wanted to list some of our favorite books here.
 Books that are particularly teaching letters or numbers.

-If you can’t afford new books, I would highly recommend going to the library and borrowing.
+If you can’t afford or you have a limited budget, I would highly recommend going to the library and borrowing.
 This is very good for your child as well because he will never be bored with his books.
 So it’s a win-win.